Dave's Travel Pages

 Feta is the most famous cheese to come from Greece, and it can now be found all over the world.
 Or can it?

 The European Union made Feta a protected designation of origin product in 2002.
-If you see feta in your supermarket, but it was made in another country, it's not really feta at all!
+If you see feta cheese in your supermarket, but it was made in another country, it's not really feta at all!

 Plate smashing in Greece